 Method Makia was a pivotal addition to Tuomas Simola’s unbeatable workout

 “Undefeated” – it is not a modest title for a young man.
-However, it suits Tuomas Simola, who have achieved top positions in Submission Wrestling and BJJ.
-Simola, who did not start training until 18-years old, explains he understood in two weeks that this was his thing.
-Thus began a passionate training period, which rapidly progressed to tournament tatamis. – My hunger only grew when I realized how quickly I was developing and overhauling those who had started training much earlier, he says.
+However, it suits Tuomas Simola, who has achieved top positions in Submission Wrestling and BJJ.
+Simola, who did not start training until being 18-years of age, explains he understood in two weeks that this was his calling in life.
+Thus began a passionate training period, which rapidly progressed to tournament tatamis.
+My hunger only grew when I realized just how quickly I was developing and overhauling those who had started training much earlier, he says.

 Undefeated.
 Simola is indeed accustomed to succeeding in what he does.
-But do not misunderstand.
-This man has not a hint of arrogance.
+But do not misunderstand him.
+This man does not have a hint of arrogance.
 Quite the opposite.
-He works humbly towards his goals. – I have also had to change my approach to training.
-Training to the fullest only takes you to a certain point.
-Just when I realized that the harder you train, the more your body must be tended to, things started to go well, Simola says.
+He is working humbly towards his goals.
+He also had to change his approach to training.
+Training to the fullest can only take you to a certain point.
+When he realized that the harder you train, the more your body must be tended to, things started to go well, Simola says.

 The turning point came two years ago.
-Simola did well on the mat, but injuries kept coming one after the other.
+Simola did well on the mat, but injuries kept coming, one after the other.
 He was accustomed to coping with hard work, an uncompromising attitude, and strength.
-Arnold Schwarzenegger’s doctrines were well possessed as well:
+Arnold Schwarzenegger’s doctrines were well possessed.

-– I never look at my opponents at the tournament venue.
+Simola: I never look at my opponents at the tournament venue.
 I think that I do not want to see what the number two or number three is doing, but concentrate on what I am doing myself.
-Simola explains his rituals positioning himself as a Champ.
-Simola is at his best at tournaments.
+Simola explains his rituals as positioning himself as a Champ.
+Simola is at his very best at tournaments.

 However, there was a problem as well.
-An uncompromising attitude and strength acquired by hard work often produced injuries.
-Injuries again ate up active workout days.
+An uncompromising attitude and strength acquired by hard work often led to injuries.
+Injuries again ate up into active workout days.

-– But then I got a new body care coach, Tuomas Suikki, who began to carry out a new form of body weight exercises in addition to the actual sports exercises, Method Makia.
-It was a revolutionary thing.
+But then I got a new body care coach, Tuomas Suikki, who began to carry out a new form of body weight exercises in addition to the actual sports exercises, Method Makia.
+It was a revolutionary experience for me.

-The Method Makia exercises aiming towards comprehensive body control, midriff strength and increased mobility soon began to produce results.
+The Method Makia exercises aim towards comprehensive body control, midriff strength and increased mobility soon began to produce results.

 Method Makia training brought Simola not only concrete results but an understanding of the comprehensiveness of body control.

-– I guess everyone has to learn the hard way to understand the meaning of exercises supporting the training, he says.
+I guess everyone has to learn the hard way to understand the meaning of exercises supporting their training, he says.

-Simola, shortly graduating as a physical education instructor from Haaga-Helia University of Applied Sciences, recommends Method Makia to anyone dreaming of a functioning body, no matter which goals you have.
+Simola, shortly graduating as a physical education instructor from Haaga-Helia University of Applied Sciences, recommends Method Makia to anyone dreaming of a functioning body, no matter which goals you are pursuing.

-– Method Makia works excellently as additional training for sport-specific training, but suits an ordinary person as well, he says.
+Method Makia works excellently as additional training for sport-specific training, but can suit an ordinary person as well, he says.

-– You can get muscles from the gym, but this trains body strength and control much more comprehensively.
+You can get muscles from the gym, but this trains body strength and control much more comprehensively.
 And best of all, Method Makia has a training program developed just for you and a personal trainer in the same package.
-A regular and adequately measured workout, however, is the only way to succeed, whatever the objective.
+A regular and adequately measured workout, however, is the only way to succeed, regardless of your objective.